wmo-im/wis2box/docs/source/quickstart.rst

     cd wis2box

 For the purposes of a quickstart, this deployment expects the test environment, which includes data and metadata.
-This is done by using the test environment file.
+This is done by using the test environment file:

 .. code-block:: bash

     cp tests/test.env dev.env
     vi dev.env

 .. note::

-    For deployment of wis2box otherwise, see :ref:`configuration`
+    For more information on deployment, see :ref:`administration` and :ref:`configuration`

-Start wis2box with Docker Compose and login to the wis2box container
+Start wis2box with Docker Compose and login to the wis2box container:

 .. code-block:: bash